SamuelLechner/BSC_Calc_Lechner/readme.md

 #### How To Use

 The most effective method for gaining insight into its functionality is to examine the [main file](main.py), where you can explore the routines that I have implemented in my bachelor's thesis.
-If you are only interested in the resulting plots, go to [Plots](Plots/)
+If you are only interested in the resulting plots, jump into the [Plots](Plots/) directory.

 ## Contribute